Board

 Daryl Gove

-• Full-time therapist (10 years) and therapy tutor (7 years)
+• Full-time therapist (12 years) and therapy tutor (9 years)

 • Supervisor and mentor to professional therapists

-• Professional guest speaker
+• Professional speaker

 • Board member for around 10 years